 Bonus Content: Companion website with exercises from the book.

-$100 Startup Review: Good Parts
+$100 Startup Review: My Favorite Parts

 Perspective

-One thing that I loved about this book, which I also loved in my BlogWise review, was the different perspectives.
-This book isn’t just a biased or jaded view through the eyes of one person, the author.
+One thing I loved about this book, which I also loved in my BlogWise review, was the different perspectives.
+This book isn’t just a biased or jaded view through the eyes of the author.
 Instead, you have perspectives from numerous entrepreneurs who have been in the trenches.
 Additionally, he brings in the perspectives of experts that have different philosophies or methods.

-For example, Chris Guillebeau clearly prefers the idea of building a business and sticking with it, but this didn’t stop him from devoting a portion of the book to his friend who successfully build and sold 4 businesses.
+For example, Chris Guillebeau clearly prefers the idea of building a business and sticking with it, but this didn’t stop him from devoting a portion of the book to his friend who successfully built and sold 4 businesses.
 He also lays out how you should plan a business for the potential of being sold in the future.

 Wide Scope